 Christine joined Watsi on September 19th, 2016.
 Six years ago, Christine joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Christine's most recent donation supported Tola, a 34-year-old from Cambodia, to fund fracture repair surgery so he can return to work.
+Christine's most recent donation supported Maxwell, a 5 year old boy from Kenya, to fund clubfoot repair surgery.

 Christine has funded healthcare for 81 patients in 10 countries.